RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>1</sup> And the apostles and brethren that were in Judaea heard that the Gentiles had also received the word of God.
 <sup>2</sup> And when Peter was come up to Jerusalem, they that were of the circumcision contended with him,
-<sup>3</sup> Saying, Thou wentest in to men uncircumcised , and didst eat with them.
+<sup>3</sup> Saying, Thou wentest in to men uncircumcised, and didst eat with them.
 <sup>4</sup> But Peter rehearsed [the matter] from the beginning, and expounded [it] by order unto them, saying,
 <sup>5</sup> I was in the city of Joppa praying: and in a trance I saw a vision, A certain vessel descend, as it had been a great sheet, let down from heaven by four corners; and it came even to me:
 <sup>6</sup> Upon the which when I had fastened mine eyes, I considered, and saw fourfooted beasts of the earth, and wild beasts, and creeping things, and fowls of the air.